cfillion/reapack.com/source/user-guide.html.md

 install new packages and pre-releases as well (see [Configuration](#configuration)).

-Alternatively, you can manually select which packages to update (or downgrade) using the package browser.
+Alternatively, you can manually select which packages to update (or select a specific version) using the package browser.
 See [Browse packages](#browse-packages).

 ![Update changelog](/images/user-guide/update-changelog.png)